SupercedeTech/yesod-auth-simple/README.md

 Please also beware of logging the HTTP `Referrer` header and confirmation/reset URLs themselves, which at certain points will include the account confirmation or password reset token.

+### NIST compliance

+The library aims to support applications seeking [NIST SP 800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html) AAL1 compliance (we may also add 2FA in the future and thus support applications seeking AAL2).
+To the best of our understanding, the library provides a [compliant](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5) "memorized secret authenticator" *except* for rate-limiting (a TODO).
+The library cannot claim compliance with the guidelines overall (at a particular AAL) because the library does not handle everything covered there (for example, session management), and some template and route customisation could always override our compliant defaults.

+Note that scrypt [uses](https://tools.ietf.org/html/rfc7914#page-7) HMAC-SHA256 and so is compliant with NIST's hashing requirements.

 ## More pleasing authentication URLs

 By default, all route URLs from this library are quite verbose: `/auth/page/simple/<login|register|..>`.
 If you would like short URLs (e.g. `/login`), then you should: